Bilger321/fedora/btrfs/README.md

 The system will reboot 4 times and land on a login prompt, fully configured(!)

+Any software installed via DNF will be tracked as a snapshot You can view these snapshots by running `snapper ls` You can roll back any install to an RO instance via the grub menu To rollback to a RW instanace, run `snapper --ambit classic rollback <NUM>`

 #### Execution Flow
 `===KICKSTART===`
 1. Kickstart file `ks.cfg` does the following: